If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

-One source for parents looking for fantastic new books is Goodreads, the social networking site for book lovers.
-Here, readers can create lists of books they want to read as well as rate and review completed books.
-Finding out what teachers and parents have already enjoyed (and why) is a wonderful way to find engaging books around a topic.
-In honor of MLK Day, we asked Goodreads’ editors to share with us some of the best and most popular books on the site about Dr. King and civil rights.
+One source for parents looking for fantastic stories is Goodreads, the social networking site for book lovers where readers can learn what others have already enjoyed and why.
+In honor of the upcoming MLK Day, we asked Goodreads’ editors to share with us some of the most popular books on the website about Dr. King and civil rights (and there are a few recommendations from us!)

 None of these books offer simple, feel-good stories.
 Instead, they all are wonderful jumping-off points for parents and children to talk and learn together on MLK Day — and throughout the year.